Cristovão Bastos: Awards and honors

 Bastos' album "Cristovão Bastos e Rogério Caetano" was nominated for the Latin Grammy Award for Best Instrumental Album at the 22nd Annual Latin Grammy Awards.

-Together with Marco Pereira, Bastos won the 1994 Prêmio da Música Brasileira (also known as the Prêmio Sharp) for Best Instrumental Album for their album "Bons Encontros".
-His song "Tua Cantiga", co-written and performed by Chico Buarque, was awarded the 2018 Prêmio da Música Brasileira for Best Song.
+Together with Marco Pereira, Bastos won the 1994 Brazilian Music Awards (also known as the Sharp Awards) for Best Instrumental Album for their album "Bons Encontros".
+His song "Tua Cantiga", co-written and performed by Chico Buarque, was awarded the 2018 Brazilian Music Awards for Best Song.

 As arranger, Bastos received Sharp prizes for his work with Paulinho da Viola (1990), Parceria (1995), Disfarça e Chora (1996), and Tantos Caminhos (1997).

 Personal life

 Bastos was married to Amelia Rabello.